 We Love —

-- Exploring the magnificent Musée des Beaux-Arts, with its captivating art collections, and the awe-inspiring Cathédrale Saint-André, a stunning marvel of Gothic architecture.
+- Exploring the magnificent Musée des Beaux-Arts, with its captivating art collections, and the awe-inspiring Cathédrale Saint-André.

 - Discovering incredible dishes on the flavourful menu at Le Tchanqué, the hotel's restaurant with breathtaking views.